-Program schedules and types vary with the season and park region.
 We offer the widest variety and number of ranger-led programs from late June through August.
+In winter, our popular ranger-guided snowshoe walks are a great way to explore.
 When you arrive, check visitor centers and bulletin boards in each area for program details or schedule changes.